Nerys Evans: Political career

+Evans contested the Carmarthen West and South Pembrokeshire seat for the 2011 National Assembly for Wales elections, finishing in third place, and thus lost her seat in the Assembly.

-In 2012, Evans co-founded the Deryn Public Affairs Agency, alongside Cathy Owens, a former Welsh Labour Government Special adviser.
+In 2012, Evans co-founded the Deryn Public Affairs Agency, alongside Cathy Owens, a former Welsh Labour Government special adviser.

 In December 2022 Evans was chosen by Adam Price to write a report on the allegations of bullying and sexual harassment within Plaid Cymru.
-Prosiect Pawb report was published in May 2023 concluding that there was a culture of harassment, bullying and misogyny" within the party, this led to Adam Price stepping down as leader on 10 May.
+Prosiect Pawb report was published in May 2023 concluding that there was "a culture of harassment, bullying and misogyny" within the party, this led to Adam Price stepping down as leader on 10 May.

-In the 2026 Senedd election, she will be a candidate in the Sir Gaerfyrddin Senedd constituency, placed second on Plaid Cymru's list for the seat.
+In the 2026 Senedd election, Evans was elected as a MS, representing the Sir Gaerfyrddin Senedd constituency.
+On 13 May 2026, First Minister Rhun ap Iorwerth announced his first ministerial team, appointing Evans as Deputy Minister for Public and Preventative Health.